 His brother Eric died in August 1936 , and through the Obituaries in the local papers we learn a little more about Eric, and the whole family is listed, with the convention of the time to mention wives by their husband’s name .

-In the tradition of printing public speeches for content in the local newspapers (and their reprinting across the country and city press, presumably syndicated.
-It was cheap ‘borrowed’ content) comes this talk by Doc L.S.
+In the tradition of printing public speeches for content in the local newspapers (and their reprinting across the country and city press, a loose syndication.
+It was cheap ‘borrowed’ content), comes this talk by Doc L.S.
 Woods to the Albury Rotary club.
-It was reprinted widely and commented on, once satirically.
+It was reprinted widely and commented on, once satirically in a Sydney paper.
 The improbable position of a doctor saying there are too may doctors I believe came from a deeper position of Doc Woods being one of four doctor sons.
 Was it a way to say his father Cleaver was overbearing in forcing him into being a doctor?
 He clearly had the benefit of privilege as a member of the wealthy society in town, and the social respect that came with it.
 Was he just protecting his ‘turf’?
 Or was he somehow rebelling against this?
 Maybe he was defending his younger brothers who didn’t become doctors.
 This article was clearly printed from the transcript of the speech he gave (as were those on his comments on Hitler’s Germany below.
 He also gave that talk (and showed his films) to the Goulburn Rotary at the invitation of his brother Doctor Eric Woods when he lived there.

 “It was hardly necessary for Dr. L. S. Woods, President of the Albury Rotary Club, in his recent address to members regarding the medical profession, to mention the fact that doctors are not necessarily numbered amongst the wealthy class simply because they have adopted medicine for a livelihood.
 The address by Dr. Woods was timely, since it drew attention to a subject which should ere, this have claimed the notice of thoughtful parents in making dispositions regarding their children.”